rtarnec/firebase-admin-module/README.md

 The project is composed of:

 - A Callable Cloud Function ;
-- A simple HTML page that demonstrates how it works from a web client.
+- A simple demo HTML page that demonstrates how it works from a web client.

 It demonstrates the approach presented in the following Medium article: https://medium.com/firebase-tips-tricks/how-to-create-an-admin-module-for-managing-users-access-and-roles-34a94cf31a6e